Appearing On:

 If the harm is financial, make copies of suspicious bank statements, altered documents, or unusual transaction records.

-Seek Medical Evaluation and Documentation
+Seek Medical Evaluation And Documentation

 Have the person evaluated by a medical professional who can provide an unbiased assessment of their condition.
 A doctor or nurse may be able to identify injuries, infections, or health problems that aren’t immediately visible to family members.
 Medical records created during this visit will also provide valuable evidence if legal action is pursued.